-provides for these costs: Per diem Travel time Extended warranties and service contracts are eligible only for that portion associated with the relevant funding year.
+Per diem Travel time Extended warranties and service contracts are eligible only for that portion associated with the relevant funding year.
 However, a manufacturer's multi-year warranty provided as an integral part of an eligible component without separately identifiable cost can be included in the cost of the component.
 Lease fees to rent or lease eligible components are eligible.
 Taxes, surcharges, and other similar, reasonable charges incurred in obtaining an eligible product or service are eligible.
 This includes customer charges for universal service fees but does not include additional charges for universal service administration.
 A reasonable contingency fee is eligible only if it is a regular business practice of the service provider.
-Voice Mail A voice mail service is eligible.
-Service Funding requests for a voice mail service may be submitted in the Telecommunications Services category of service if provided by an eligible telecommunications carrier or may be submitted in the Internet Access category of service if provided by any service provider.
-In addition, voice mail equipment may be requested in the Internal Connections category of service, but funding is not available for end-user products such as answering machines.
-In addition to components indicated in other sections of this Other Miscellaneous Eligible Services List, the following components are NOT Ineligible ELIGIBLE for discount: Components Interest or finance charges (Not Eligible) Late payment fees Performance bond Termination charges Duplicative services are not eligible.
-Any service that is duplicative of a service already requested or being used by the applicant will not be eligible.
+Voice Mail Service A voice mail service is eligible.
+Funding requests for a voice mail service may be submitted in the Telecommunications Services category of service if provided by an eligible telecommunications carrier or may be submitted in the Internet Access category of service if provided by any service provider.
+In addition, voice mail equipment may be requested in the Internal Connections category of service, but funding is not Other Miscellaneous Ineligible Components (Not Eligible) available for end-user products such as answering machines.
+In addition to components indicated in other sections of this Eligible Services List, the following components are NOT ELIGIBLE for discount: • Interest or finance charges • Late payment fees • Performance bond • Termination charges Duplicative products or services are not eligible.
+Any product or service that is duplicative of a service already requested or being used by the applicant will not be eligible.
 Services that provide necessary bandwidth requirements consistent with an applicant's Technology Plan, such as multiple T-1 lines when appropriate for the population served and the services to be received, are not duplicative.
+Failover products or services are not eligible.
+Any stand alone products or services that are only utilized when the primary fails are not eligible.

 Broadcast television, cable television, Instructional Television Fixed Service (ITFS), and satellite television are not eligible for discount.